stfc/cloud-docs/source/howto/CreateAHeatStack.rst

   openstack stack delete <stack-id>

-**Note:** This command will delete the stack *and* the resources, such as instances, which have been created for the stack.
+**Note:** Any resources such as instances which have been created specifically for the stack will also be deleted.

 ###########